Last updated: September 20 2022

 Other Data.
 Miro also collects, generates and/or receives Other Data:

 Organization and account information.
-To create or update an Organization account, you or the relevant Customer (e.g. your employer) supplies Miro with an email address, phone number, password, domain and/or similar account details.
+To create or update an Organization account, you or the relevant Customer (e.g. your employer) will supply Miro with an email address, phone number, password, domain and/or similar account details.
+This may also happen if you are a Free, Team or Business User whose employer purchases an Enterprise version of the Services.
 In addition, Customers that purchase a paid version of the Services provide Miro (or its payment processors) with billing details such as credit card information, banking information and/or a billing address.

 Service metadata.
 When an Authorized User interacts with the Services, metadata is generated to provide additional context about their use of the Services.
 For example, Miro logs the Organizations, boards, people, features, content and links that you view or interact with, as well the types of files shared and any Third-Party Services that you use.